mhixon4479/cs2-modded-server/documentation/docs/Player Server Guide.md

 | `!mode surf`         | Surf                                                                              |
 | `!mode wingman`      | Wingman (allows more than 4 players)                                              |

+!!! note "DiscordBot Custom Slash Commands"
+    Many of these tips for CS2 server player commands are available in the included DiscordBot `.py` files included.

 ### !rtv

 Players can start a vote to change the map in the current mod by typing `!rtv` in chat.